codewithlalla/React/README.md

-# React Mastery Series – Code with Lala
+# React Mastery Series – Code with Lalla

-Welcome to the official repository for the **React Mastery Series** presented on the [Code with Lala](https://www.youtube.com/@CodeWithLala) YouTube channel! 🚀
+Welcome to the official repository for the **React Mastery Series** presented on the [Code with Lalla](https://www.youtube.com/@CodeWithLalla) YouTube channel! 🚀

 This repository contains source code and project files for all upcoming and published videos on **React** – from beginner concepts to advanced real-world applications.